The 1930's brought a sleek, sexy look to fashion.

 generally styled in finger-waves or soft curls with hardly any body.

-Sportswear has been called America's main contribution
+Sportswear has been called America's main contribution to

-that demonstrate this relaxed approach whilst remaining appropriate wear for many business or social occasions.
+this relaxed approach whilst remaining appropriate wear for many business or social occasions.

-clients, making him probably the first sportswear designer.
+making him probably the first sportswear designer.

-Some early 20th century Paris designers such as Gabrielle
+Some early 20th century Paris designers such as Gabrielle Chanel

-Chanel created haute couture designs that could be considered sportswear, though were not exclusively sportswear designers.
+created haute couture designs that could be considered sportswear, though were not exclusively sportswear designers.
+Chanel

-flexibility of American sportswear, these expensive couture garments were prescribed to be worn in very specific circumstances.
+of American sportswear, these expensive couture garments were prescribed to be worn in very specific circumstances.

 The precursors of true sportswear emerged in New York before the Second World War.
 1930s designers such as Clare Potter